tp-data/tp-data/README.md

 Hi there 👋 I'm Trevor, and welcome to my Github profile.

-- 🌱 I’m developing a deeper understanding of analytical engineering and data infrastructure
+- 🌱 I’m developing a deeper understanding of analytics engineering and data modeling
-- 📖 I’m actively learning about dbt standards and best practices
+- 📖 I’m actively learning about dbt, focusing on best practices and process optimization
-- 🤖 I’m passionate about sharing data knowledge with others and driving process efficiency
+- 🤖 I’m passionate about sharing data knowledge with others and driving technical adoption
 - 😄 Pronouns: He/Him
-- 🐕 Fun fact: My dog is named after the last Avatar 🌊
+- 🐕 Fun fact: My dog is named after the Avatar 🌊🔥🪨🌬️

 ## Contact
 * Connect on [Linkedin](https://www.linkedin.com/in/trevorpahigian/)